eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 Next to means beside or very near to something.
 For example: `The printer is next to the desk`. –> This shows that the printer is located right beside the desk.

+### In the back

+- **in**: means inside or within a certain place.
+For example: `The documents are in the folder`. –> This shows that the documents are inside the folder.

+- **back**: refers to the rear or furthest part of something.
+For example: `The office is located at the back of the building`. –> This means the office is in the rear part of the building.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>